OneDrive Always Shows Syncing? 12 Ways to Fix It

 A stable and reliable Internet connection is why OneDrive keeps syncing, thus, disable Internet connectivity can stop it from uploading or downloading.

-After preventing the Auto Save of OneDrive, you can stop it from auto syncing photos, videos, screenshots, or documents.
+After preventing the Auto Save of OneDrive, you can stop OneDrive from auto syncing photos, videos, screenshots, or documents.
 Here is how to get it done: right click OneDrive icon, click on Help & Settings button, and then:

 1. In the Auto Save tab of the pop-up window, uncheck “Automatically save photos and videos to OneDrive whenever I connect a camera, phone, or other devices to my PC” and “Automatically save screenshots I capture to OneDrive” to disconnect OneDrive auto backup.

 2. In the Auto Save tab, click Update folders>Stop protecting to disable automatic backup.

-Or you can simply prevent OneDrive from auto startup by unchecking “Start OneDrive automatically when I sign in to Windows” in the Settings tab.
+Or you can simply prevent OneDrive always syncing from stopping auto startup by unchecking “Start OneDrive automatically when I sign in to Windows” in the Settings tab.

 Sometimes, moving the OneDrive folder to a new drive can help fix OneDrive always syncing error.
 You can create a new folder in another drive and name it OneDrive, and right-click on the OneDrive icon.
 In the Account tab, select Unlink this PC.
 Then, click Add an account, and follow the setup process to locate your new OneDrive folder.

 Sometimes, the reason for OneDrive always shows syncing is certain OneDrive limitations.
 For example, files name with special characters are not allowed, files' names should be less than 442 characters, mapped drive cannot be synced, etc. You can check your file to make sure that your data is valid.

-OneDrive selective sync allows syncing only certain files or folders to OneDrive.
-In this way, you can upload the files that always show syncing, or you can select a particularly large folder that's taking time syncing in the background, to stop OneDrive icon from always showing syncing.
+OneDrive selective sync allows syncing only certain files or folders to the cloud.
+In this way, you can upload the files that always show syncing, or you can select a particularly large folder that's taking time syncing in the background, to stop the OneDrive icon from always showing syncing.
 To do it:

 1. Click Help & Settings > Settings > Account > Choose folders.